-Here are lots of Better Sine Wave examples
+Here are lots of Better Sine Wave Indicator examples

 This article should have convinced you:

-- The Hilbert Sine Wave is a unique indicator – it combines the best characteristics of an oscillator as well as the best characteristics of a moving average.
+- The Better Sine Wave is a unique indicator – it combines the best characteristics of an oscillator as well as the best characteristics of a moving average.